-Michael Kors unveils Access line of smartwatches, new hybrid watches
+Michael Kors’ next-generation smartwatches are now available for purchase

-Michael Kors' new style-focused smartwatches are made especially for men or women, but its hybrid smartwatch takes a simpler approach.
+Michael Kors' new style-focused smartwatches are made especially for men or women, but its hybrid smartwatch takes a different approach.

-Michael Kors, the luxury watch brand behind last year’s Access Bradshaw, announced a bunch of new smartwatches at the 2017 Baselworld conference in Switzerland this morning.
-And they’re worth getting excited about.
+Michael Kors, the luxury watch brand behind last year’s Access Bradshaw, announced a bunch of new smartwatches at the 2017 Baselworld conference in Switzerland in April.
+As of September 6, the Access Sofie and the Access Grayson are officially available for purchase on the Michael Kors website along with its retail locations.

-“It’s clear to me that the future of fashion will combine great design, personal style, and innovative technology, and the amazing response to Michael Kors Access has confirmed that that future is now,” the company said in a press release.
-“We’re thrilled to be able to offer this next generation of smartwatches and hybrids.”

 Touchscreen smartwatches

-Note: Update: Michael Kors Access Sofie and Access Grayson smartwatches are available for purchase, with the Access app included.